Challenges and Risks

 Some of these pathways present unique risks which mountaineers and climbers may be more familiar than hikers and equestrians typically are.
 Where these areas occur, the PNTA has taken care to call attention to them on our map set.

-Those uncomfortable or unprepared for the situations described here can plan to avoid these areas and explore other, more accessible portions of the trail.
+Those uncomfortable or unprepared for the situations described here can plan to avoid these areas and explore other portions of the trail that are more accessible.
 All users should “Plan Ahead and Prepare” — safety is never guaranteed on the Pacific Northwest Trail.